trudoliubov/ReCaptcha_recognize/README.md

 with correct dialect and get API key and service url then you must past your key and url into RecognizeIBM class.

-If you want to use extension Buster you need uncomment block Buster into RecognizeIBM.
+If you want to use extension Buster you need uncomment block Buster into test class.

 https://user-images.githubusercontent.com/46515066/126498139-69def152-8312-418f-a269-5ae435e75c8a.mp4